What is the Jobs Act and requirement?

 Yes it does.
 The requirements of the West Virginia Jobs Act does not apply to any project that includes any amount of federal funding.

 What areas are considered to be within the local labor market?

 The local labor market includes the entire state of West Virginia as well as all counties outside of West Virginia of which any part falls within fifty miles of West Virginia’s border.
-Maps are provided on the Division of Labor’s website that identifies those areas which are considered within the local labor market.
+Maps and list of counties are provided on the Division of Labor’s website that identifies these counties which are considered within the local labor market.

 All of my employees live outside the local labor market area.
 Am I not allowed to use any employees of my own choosing to be in charge of the project?

 Yes, each employer is allowed to utilize as many as two (2) employees from outside the local labor market and still maintain compliance.